What You Need to Know About Gadolinium

 Gadolinium injections are used as an MRI contrast agent because its magnetic properties allow healthcare professionals to better observe lesions with abnormal vascularity in the brain, spine, and associated tissues.
 When the doctor calls for a Gadolinium injection, an MRI is first taken without any injection followed by an MRI after the Gadolinium has been injected into the patient.What Are the Possible Side Effects of Gadolinium?

 Gadolinium has several possible side effects, some less severe than others.
 The most concerning side effect of Gadolinium is Nephrogenic Systemic Fibrosis (NSF).
-NSF is a progressive disorder which is associated with the development of excessive scar tissue as well as thick, hardened and tight areas of skin which often cover the joints, resulting in severe limitations on movement.
+NSF is a progressive disorder that is associated with the development of excessive scar tissue as well as thick, hardened, and tight areas of skin which often cover the joints, resulting in severe limitations on movement.
 There is no cure or effective treatment for NSF, and it has lead to death in some cases.
 The victim may become unable to walk or fully move the joints of their arms, hands, legs and/or feet.
 Victims will become dependent on wheelchairs within weeks.What Are Some Less Severe Possible Side Effects?

 Less severe possible side effects of Gadolinium are also possible.
 In some cases, you may only experience an allergic reaction to the injection.
 Symptoms would include: